slimgroup/JUDI.jl/README.md

 ## Authors

-This package was written by [Philipp Witte](https://www.slim.eos.ubc.ca/philip) and [Mathias Louboutin](https://www.slim.eos.ubc.ca/content/mathias-louboutin) from the Seismic Laboratory for Imaging and Modeling (SLIM) at the University of British Columbia (UBC).
+This package was written by [Philipp Witte](https://www.slim.eos.ubc.ca/philip) and [Mathias Louboutin](https://www.slim.eos.ubc.ca/content/mathias-louboutin) from the Seismic Laboratory for Imaging and Modeling (SLIM) at the Georgia Institute of Technology.

+If you use our software for your research, please cite us using the following references:

+ * Philipp A. Witte, Mathias Louboutin, Navjot Kukreja, Fabio Luporini, Michael Lange, Gerard J. Gorman and Felix J. Herrmann.
+A large-scale framework for symbolic implementations of seismic inversion algorithms in Julia.
+Submitted to GEOPHYSICS.
+2018. <https://www.slim.eos.ubc.ca/content/large-scale-framework-symbolic-implementations-seismic-inversion-algorithms-julia>

+ * Mathias Louboutin, Michael Lange, Fabio Luporini, Navjot Kukreja, Philipp A. Witte, Felix J. Herrmann, Paulius Velesko and Gerard J. Gorman.
+Devito: An embedded domain-specific language for finite differences and geophysical exploration.
+Submitted to Geoscientific Model Development.
+2018. <https://arxiv.org/abs/1808.01995>.

+ * Fabio Luporini, Miachael Lange, Mathias Louboutin, Najvot Kukreja, Jan H\"uckelheim, Charles Yount, Philipp A. Witte, Paul H. J. Kelly, Gerard J. Gorman and Felix J. Herrmann.
+Architecture and performance of Devito, a system for automated stencil computation.
+Submitted to SIAM Journal on Scientific Computing.
+2018. <https://arxiv.org/abs/1807.03032>.

+Also visit the Devito homepage at <https://www.devitoproject.org/publications> for more information and references.

-Contact authors via: pwitte@eoas.ubc.ca, mloubout@eoas.ubc.ca
+Contact authors via: pwitte3@gatech.edu and mlouboutin3@gatech.edu.